ros-controls/ros2_controllers/diff_drive_controller/doc/userdoc.rst

 ,,,,,,,,,,,,

 ~/cmd_vel [geometry_msgs/msg/TwistStamped]
-  Velocity command for the controller, if ``use_stamped_vel=true``.
+  Velocity command for the controller.
 The controller extracts the x component of the linear velocity and the z component of the angular velocity.
 Velocities on other components are ignored.

 Publishers